 - submit to the Graduate Division a Grant Award Request Form at least 30 days before the travel dates. - submit a copy of the acceptance letter/ email with the Travel Grant Award Request Form. - submit all original itemized receipts.
 Reimbursement will be made for things such as lodging, airfare, and your own meals. - include the original air fare receipt and/or rental car invoice and your hotel bill, even if neither of these is being used as the basis for reimbursement.
-Evidence of extravagant expenditure will nullify this award. - turn in receipts within 30 days of return. - submit a copy of the conference program.
-Copy should include cover page and schedule of the conference.
-Please highlight or notate your presentation on the schedule. - follow University of Florida's travel procedures and policies.
+Evidence of extravagant expenditure will nullify this award. - turn in receipts within 30 days of return. - submit a copy of the complete conference program. - follow University of Florida's travel procedures and policies.